-The best way I can sum up the optical problems: the images of the Moon at 300-400x that you will see with this telescope surpass what you would see in a 6” and 8” Dobsonian, however, star images were always messy and never focused cleanly down to points the way they should.
+The best way I can sum up the optical problems is this: the images of the Moon at 300-400x that you will see with this telescope surpass what you would see in a 6” and 8” Dobsonian.
+However, star images are always messy and never focused cleanly down to points the way they should.
 Despite the images not being especially good, more aperture is more aperture, and it manages to have a clearly higher resolution than better-figured 6” and 8” telescopes.

 Regardless of how the telescope works at a high resolution, it’s arguably more important to consider its light gathering.
 10” captures a lot of energy.
 10” is enough to really start chasing galaxies, even under light pollution.

-The wings of the Orion Nebula are easily seen even in bright suburban skies.
+The wings of the Orion Nebula are easily seen, even in bright suburban skies.
 Globular Clusters are well-resolved at high power with lots of granularity and individual stars.
 Planetary nebulae show hints of structure that would otherwise be elusive.
 Many Open Clusters are rich with sparkling stars.
 The showpiece objects become finely structured, and lots of obscure stuff becomes visible.
 This thing is an impressive instrument, and there are enough Deep-Sky-Objects up there visible in a 10” Dobsonian to keep you busy indefinitely.
-You will want a dark sky to get the most out of the telescope though.
-If it’s the choice between a smaller telescope you can transport from the city to a dark site, vs a big Dob which stays home under the lights, consider the smaller portable instrument.
+You will want a dark sky to get the most out of the telescope, though.
+If it’s a choice between a smaller telescope you can transport from the city to a dark site or a big Dob that stays home under the lights, consider the smaller portable instrument.

 FlexTube 250P Optical Tube Assembly